managing pharmaceutical rebates

 Understanding Tier Determination

-Tier determination in pharmaceutical rebates refers to categorizing drugs into different levels or 'tiers' based on cost, efficacy, and necessity.
+Tier determination in drug rebates means sorting medications into levels based on their cost, effectiveness, and need.
 This categorization significantly influences rebate calculations as different tiers might attract different rebate rates.

 The Impact on Rebate Calculations